overlay-market/OIPs/notes/note-9.md

 ### Fees Paid

-How does this compare in terms of funding fees paid by the trader?
-Trader 1's PnL after one funding period shows the difference.
+How does this compare in terms of funding fees paid by the user?
+User 1's PnL after one funding period shows the difference.

 With the OI approach, their PnL is